Standards Of Practice

 3. |

-The American industry has long provided the consumer
+The American meat industry has long provided the consumer

 with very safe and wholesome products.
 Unfortunately,

-there is a strong pubic concert about the safety animal
+there is a strong public concern about the safety of animal

-products, even though he record demonstrates that the
+products, even though the record demonstrates that the

 Quality assurance programs are a positive way to lessen